faheemmalik11/Chat-App-with-Socket-IO/README.md

 ```sh
 npm install socket.io
 ```
+`also to use this project after clone install these packages`
 ## Server Side Setup
 Create a serve.js file in the app and setup the server.
 ```sh